bids-standard/bids-specification/src/99-appendices/11-qmri.md

 ## Deriving the intended qMRI application from an ambiguous file collection

-Certain file colleciton suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, for example, magnetization prepared two gradient echoes (MP2RAGE).
+Certain file collection suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, for example, magnetization prepared two gradient echoes (MP2RAGE).
 Such generic acquisitions can serve as a basis to derive various qMRI applications by changes to the acquisition sequence (for example, readout) type or by varying additional scan parameters.